Šarūnas Jasikevičius

 Often considered one of the best Lithuanian and European point guards ever, Jasikevičius was a two-time All-EuroLeague First Team selection, the EuroLeague Final Four MVP in 2005 and a four-time triple crown winner.
 He was named the 2005 Israeli Basketball Premier League MVP.
-Moreover, he is the only player in EuroLeague history to win the competition with three clubs.
+Moreover, he was the first player in EuroLeague history to win the competition with three clubs.
 A former representative of the senior Lithuanian men's national team, he won the gold medal at 2003 EuroBasket, earning an All-EuroBasket Team selection and MVP honors in the process.
 He also won the bronze medal at the 2000 Summer Olympic Games, and the bronze medal at 2007 EuroBasket.

-On 9 February 2015, Jasikevičius was named a EuroLeague Basketball Legend, as a reward for his stunning playing career.
-He was then honored with a ceremony on 12 February.
+In 2015, Jasikevičius was named a EuroLeague Basketball Legend as a reward for his playing career and was honored with a ceremony.

+He has won both Liga ACB and Spanish Cup with Barcelona as both a coach and player, as well as both Turkish Basketball League and Turkish Cup with Fenerbahçe in same capacities.
+He also won the Euroleague title as Fenerbahçe coach in 2025.
+Additionally, he achieved victory in the Lithuanian League with Zalgiris, also as both coach and player.

 Early years

-Jasikevičius was born into a family of sportsmen.
+Jasikevičius was born into a family of athletes.
 His mother Rita, a famous Lithuanian handball player, won a silver medal with the Soviet Union women's national handball team during the 1975 World Women's Handball Championship.
 Following the success in the world championship, Rita was preparing for the 1976 Summer Olympics in Montreal.
 According to Rita: "Everything was calculated, planned: Olympic Games, then - the increase of family, one year break and then back to sports again.
 But everything happened differently" and she had to choose between her son and the Olympic Games.
 She decided to give birth to a child and give up the Olympic dream.
 Later on, the Soviet squad went on to win the Olympic gold medals in the Montreal Olympics and the national team's head coach shut the door for Rita Jasikevičienė to return into the national team in the future.
 However, Šarūnas's mother never regretted her decision. Šarūnas remembers that his mother constantly said: "My son will give me back the Olympics".

 In his childhood Šarūnas was a very agile child.
-His mother remembers that quickly after learning to walk, Šarūnas immediately began to run leaned by 45 degrees.
+His mother remembers that soon after learning to walk, Šarūnas immediately began to run leaning at 45 degrees.
 Rita: "He was running and running everywhere and I had to constantly chase him".
 The biggest penalty for Šarūnas was to sit.
 His younger brother Vytenis was slightly different though.
-He was slower, but both brothers were unable to live without the ball in their childhood.
+He was slower, but both brothers were unable to live without a ball as kids.